 What's about the main page right column?
 And the games one?

-In this plank (only available in CEZ) you can see: in the first of the columns, the computer in question.
+In this table (only available in CEZ) you can see: in the first of the columns, the computer in question.
 In the second one, the number of games avaliable.
 In the third one the number of cards avaliable for that particular computer´s games.
 In the fourth one, the number of emulators for that system and lately.

 You can click every one and you'll have a list of all the cards containing the requested extra.